Hawaii Family Vacations

 Hawaii has a variety of options when it comes to enjoying wildlife.
 You can find them in their natural habitats as well as in zoos and aquariums.
 You’ll be able to enjoy the flora and fauna in their natural setting on hikes and tours.
 But if you would like more convenient settings, then a zoo or aquarium could be the perfect choice.

-The Honolulu Zoo is a 42-acre facility located next to Kapiolani Park in Honolulu.
+The Honolulu Zoo is a 42-acre facility located next to Kapiolani Park.
 The zoo features over 1,200 animals housed in specially designed and created habitats.
 The zoo is a very popular destination, receiving over 600,000 visitors annually.
 Additionally, the zoo offers a variety of gardens and educational programs which are great for children.

 Many love the Pana’ewa Rainforest Zoo in Hilo for its intimate atmosphere.
 The 12-acre zoo is the only zoo in the United States located in a rainforest.
 The admission is free.
-So it can be a bit easier on the pocketbook.
-Plus, it is a fantastic option for younger children who enjoy petting zoos.
+So it can be a bit easier on the pocketbook, especially for those seeking less expensive options on Hawaii family vacations.
+Plus, it is a fantastic choice for younger children who enjoy petting zoos.

 Maui Ocean Center, the Waikiki Aquarium and Sea Life Park are excellent options for experiencing marine life.
 They bring Hawaiian sea life close-up to locals and visitors alike.
 The Maui Ocean Center first opened in 1998.
-While the Waikiki Aquarium has thrived for over 100 years and is the third oldest aquarium in the United States.
+It is a very popular family attraction on Maui.
+The Waikiki Aquarium has thrived for over 100 years.
+It is the third oldest aquarium in the United States.
 Last but not least, Sea Life Park offers animal shows and encounters with marine life.
 And it is another great option for families with young children.

 Hawaii’s beaches are so beautiful we couldn’t resist including them in this list.
 Hawaii offers some of the world’s most desirable beaches.
 This includes ones that are full of crowds as well as ones that aren’t.
-Some of the most famous Hawaiian beaches include: Hanalei Bay in Kauai, Lanikai and Kailua beaches in Oahu and Hapuna Beach on the Big Island.
+Some of the most famous Hawaiian beaches.
+There’s Hanalei Bay in Kauai.
+You can try Lanikai and Kailua beaches in Oahu.
+Or you can sunbathe on Ka’anapli Beach on Maui.
+And then there’s Hapuna Beach on the Big Island.

 There are few better ways to relax and enjoy Hawaii’s magnificent shorelines.
 The beaches are, of course, fantastic destinations for children.
 Here, they can enjoy the sun and take a fun-filled dip in the middle of the Pacific Ocean.

-The Hawaii Tropical Botanical Garden on the Big Island and Na ‘Aina Kai Botanical Gardens on Kauai are two beautiful destinations.
+Hawaii has great botanical gardens.
+There’s the Hawaii Tropical Botanical Garden on the Big Island.
+And then there is the Na ‘Aina Kai Botanical Gardens on Kauai.
+Both are two beautiful destinations.
 They offer a wide variety of local flora and fauna for visitors to enjoy and learn about.
 These botanical gardens are a great choice for families.
 This especially goes for those who want to spend time enjoying nature in a controlled environment.
 But it also applies for those who want to fully experience Hawaii’s greenery.

 Hawaii Volcanoes National Park